---

 5. **Respect user preferences**: Allow users to disable biometric authentication in your app settings and provide alternative authentication methods for users who prefer not to use biometric features.

-The Capacitor Biometrics Plugin from Capawesome provides a comprehensive solution for integrating biometric authentication into Ionic applications.
+The [Capacitor Biometrics](/docs/plugins/biometrics/) plugin from Capawesome provides a comprehensive solution for integrating biometric authentication into Ionic applications.
 By offering a unified API across multiple platforms, it enables developers to create secure and user-friendly authentication experiences without the complexity of platform-specific implementations.
+For the full plugin documentation, see the [API Reference](/docs/plugins/biometrics/#api).

 To stay updated with the latest updates, features, and news about the Capawesome, Capacitor, and Ionic ecosystem, subscribe to the [Capawesome newsletter](/newsletter/) and follow us on [X (formerly Twitter)](https://x.com/capawesomeio).